-All applicants for admission to the Year 1 of the course will be required to submit a portfolio of their recent work in the visual arts by a date and in a form specified by the Board.
+All other applicants will be required to submit a portfolio of their recent work in the visual arts by a date and in a form specified by the Board.
 The offer of places in the course will be made in order of merit following assessment of the portfolio, Higher School Certificate Tertiary Entrance Ranking and/or its equivalents.